 - Advanced Tools for Data Science & Machine Learning Data Scientist

 This ENSAI specialization combines computer science with statistics.
 Data Scientist students will become experts in Big Data, learn about systems architecture, networking, and cybersecurity in order to handle large volumes of data.

 - Quantitative Marketing and Revenue Management

 ENSAI engineering students in this specialization will gain a strong background in marketing culture (marketing mix, experience marketing, digital marketing, customer relationship management).
 This will enable students to extract and analyze data in order to understand and explain it, as well as predict purchasing behavior of products and services.

 - Risk Management and Financial Engineering

-In order to asses and measure the risk associated to different financial operations, banks need the support of experts in banking regulations and advanced quantitative techniques.
+In order to assess and measure the risk associated to different financial operations, banks need the support of experts in banking regulations and advanced quantitative techniques.
 As risk and asset management are at the heart of this ENSAI specialization students will learn how to build quantitative tools to manage financial savings.

 In order to graduate with an ENSAI engineering degree, all students must successfully complete three mandatory internships in France or abroad at the end of each academic year.